mrahman4782/RecommendationTest/README.md

 - [x] Users can sign up for an account.
 - [ ] Users can login/log out of their account.
 - [ ] Users can view the recommendations from different users
-- [ ] Users can tap on the picture to display the details.
+- [ ] Users can tap on the picture to display the descriptions and zoom the image.
 - [x] Users can add a recommendation, including images,descriptions and the tag.
 - [ ] Users can filter the recommendations based on the tag that each recommendation have.
 - [ ] Users can view their profile and see the posts that they made